belzecue/vpainter2/README.md

 ## Troubleshooting
 To hide transform gizmo on a node so it doesn't get in your way whilst painting, lock the node by pressing the Lock icon and reselect the node in scene tree.

 If you see UID warnings in the output.
-Disable the plugin in the Project settings, Save All Scenes, Reload current project and re-enable the plugin.
-These warnings are not critical.
+Disable the plugin in the Project settings, Save All Scenes, Project -> Tools -> Upgrade UIDs... and re-enable the plugin.
+Repeat if the warnings don't go away first time.

 Using Displace tool produces Ghost geometry.
 This seems like a bug with the engine, needs more research.
 The problem is resolved by single click with paint tool.